D7039E-E7032E/Project-Report/README.md

 ##### 3.5.3.1 System

 To simplify the system, some assumptions were made.
-Because the robot is equipped with strong motors and wheels with a good grip, the assumption was made that the robot will not lose it's grip.
-The system is also assumed to have a near perfect step response.
+Because the robot is equipped with strong motors and wheels with a good grip, the assumption was made that the robot will not lose its grip.
+The system is also assumed to have a near-perfect step response.
 With these assumptions the system will be static, only changing when moved by actuator.

 |![systeI](https://github.com/D7039E-E7032E/Project-Report/blob/fc1c1424542d7d816bf94292356d8a6f613ad361/systeI.svg)
 |:-------------------------------------------------------------------------------------------------------------------: